elastx/elx-docs/content/en/docs/private-kubernetes/guides/ingress-prep-pre-126.md

 ## Security groups

-We deliver our clusters unaccessible from the internet, to provide ingress access you need to define rules allowing such traffic.
+We deliver our clusters inaccessible from the internet.
+To provide ingress access you need to define rules allowing such traffic.

-To do so, log in to [Elastx OpenStack IaaS](https://ops.elastx.cloud/).
+To do so, log into [Elastx OpenStack IaaS](https://ops.elastx.cloud/).
 Once logged in click on the "Network" menu option in the left-hand side menu.
 Then click on "Security Groups", finally click on the "Manage Rules" button to the right of the security group named _cluster-name-worker-customer_.
 To add a rule click on